EduhG/how-browsers-work/README.md

-# howBrowsersWork
+# HowBrowsersWork
-Browsers - Behind the Screens
+Browsers - Behind the Screens.

 In a few minutes learn more about browsers in this blog.
 Get to know what happens from the momment you enter a URL or search a particular topic using your favourite web browser.